-With a plentiful collection of pin-up and burlesque memorabilia, her latest obsession is to shop through eBay and flea markets from where she has amassed head vases, and a collection of chalkware figurines like ballerinas and harlequins.
-With a weakness for sipping tea from Victorian tea sets, she has accumulated enough hats for her to have a separate chamber to house them.
+With a plentiful collection of pin-up and burlesque memorabilia, her latest obsession is to shop through eBay and flea markets from where she has amassed head vases and a collection of chalkware figurines like ballerinas and harlequins.
+She has accumulated enough hats for her to have a separate chamber to house them with a weakness for sipping tea from Victorian tea sets.

 Victorian tea sets:

 Her line of fragrance launched last year, as well as her line of stockings shows character of vintage influences.
 Not afraid to use her vintage collection on a daily basis, Dita’s passion to accumulate vintage and antique goods speaks more about her love to be surrounded by beautiful things.
 She started buying old things as a teenager since she couldn’t afford the latest offerings and this eventually led her to become savvier about the value of things.

 Her collection also features many obscure items, including two big heart-shaped domes filled with birds, a bear rug, a monkey, and a full ostrich.
 She also has with her a corset that Betty Grable wore in a film “The Farmer Takes a Wife,” and a shawl from Dorothy Lamour with a “Knitted with Love by Dorothy Lamour” label, along with a photo of her in her chair on set knitting the actual shawl.

 Anything Lycra or with faux modern seams is vetoed.
 Dita’s line of stockings is made on the exact machines that made them in the 1940s.
 At 15, she worked at a lingerie store that helped her learn all about the history of lingerie through the decades, satisfying an omnipresent obsession with lingerie.